The Museums

 Museum History

 The library display did help to attract more attention and donations to the Historical Society, but it was also exposed and not manned full time, and it was inevitable that losses would occur.
 These losses sparked a drive to find a home for a museum in Maple Ridge.
-As an interim measure in 1974, a section of the library was partitioned into a room to house the collection and displays.
+As an interim measure in 1975, a section of the library was partitioned into a room to house the collection and displays, Daphne Sleigh serving as the first curator of the new museum.
+During that time Daphne created the museum from scratch, conducted interviews with long time inhabitants of Maple Ridge, cared for and restored museum artifacts, created exhibits, acquired archival materials, and gave tours.
+The museum included displays cases about the Katzie, first settlers, and early settler life and the walls came to life with historic murals painted by Daphne herself.

 What followed was the Battle of the Bypass, when the energies of the Historical Society were directed to stopping the plan for a southern bypass which would cut historic Port Haney in half diagonally.
 They lost that battle, but in the course of planning the bypass, it was determined that the Brickyard buildings would make an ideal site for a museum.
 The two buildings had been moved during construction of the bypass and had been re-founded on full-height basements, giving two useful floors for the office building and three for the house.
 A dedicated letter-writing campaign by the Society and members of the public resulted in an agreement in 1983 that the Municipality would lease the buildings to the Historical Society for $1 per year and that the Society would provide a Museum for the community on a fee for service basis.